 - No internal quality assurer (IQA) in place

-- Proven collusion or persistent bad marking of centre marked assessments
+- Proven collusion or persistent bad marking of ATC marked assessments

-- Suspected or proven cases of maladministration/malpractice at the centre and/or the services provided by the centre and/or its satellite centres or third parties
+- Suspected or proven cases of maladministration/malpractice at the ATC and/or the services provided by the ATC and/or its satellite centres or third parties

 - Made certification claims before learners have completed the unit(s)/qualification(s)

 - An increased likelihood of an adverse effect occurring (e.g. something that is likely to have an adverse effect on the standards of the qualifications they are delivering or public confidence in qualifications)

 - Refused access to premises and/or records to the staff of Safety Training Awards or the regulatory authorities

 - Breached any requirement contained in the ATC agreement and/or qualification approval application submitted by the centre co-ordinator and accepted by Safety Training Awards